 Click here to read my post How Much Money Do You Need to Live Off Investments where I explain this more.

-Investment returns include any amount an investment has increased (or decreased) in value plus dividends plus compounding of both dividends and capital gains when they are reinvested.
+Investment returns include any amount an investment has increased (or decreased) in value plus dividends or (other income) plus compounding of both dividends and capital gains when they are reinvested.

 INVESTMENT RETURN = GAIN + DIVIDENDS + COMPOUNDING

-To clarify, in this post, we are looking at ways to get income from investments of $10,000 a month.
+To clarify this important point, in this post, we are looking at ways to get income from investments of $10,000 a month.
 This does not include capital gains from investing.

-Click here to read How Much Money Do You Need to Retire where I address how to handle extraordinary expenses such as taxes.
+Click here to read How Much Money Do You Need to Retire where I address how to handle extraordinary expenses such as taxes and fees.

 Now that we have clarified investment income vs capital gains vs investment return, and addressed investment risk, let’s look more at how much investors need to invest to make $10,000 a month in income alone.